 Split ends.
 Tangles.
 Breakage.
 To avoid the dire consequences of dried-out strands, knowing how to hydrate your hair is essential.
-And while it’s true that most hair-moisturizing advice and styling products can be applied to everyone, there’s still a wrong and right way to combatting dryness.
+And while it’s true that most hair-moisturizing advice and styling products can be applied to everyone, there’s still a wrong and right way to combating dryness.
 The not-so-secret secret to hydrating hair is picking out a product (or three) with the proper ingredients that work best with your hair type.

 So if you don’t know where or how to start your hydrating hair journey, we’ve got you.
 Below, the experts break down how to approach dry hair for every type and texture.
 The road to healthy hair starts here.